mackurzawa/crusoe-cookbook/content/observability-kubernetes/README.md

 ## Resource provisioning

 The simplest way to provision a cluster on Crusoe is to use our [RKE2 Terraform](https://github.com/crusoecloud/crusoe-ml-rke2).
+Complete the steps described in that repository and make sure you have access to the cluster with `kubectl`.

 ## Installing Prometheus Operator
 The prometheus Operator simplifies the deployment and management of Prometheus instances in Kubernetes.